 Bands, pushups, strikes and speed.
 Although you get a “pro-grade” resistance band with this package, I recommend going to your local fitness store and getting a couple more of various strengths.
 For example, I had to use a 42-60lb band for the bicep curls ( I use Ripcords ) if I wanted to get anything out of the motion.
 Yet when I had to do the strikes I dropped to a much lighter band.

-There’s a fair amount of pushups here, but you’re not really getting enough time to do max-reps like you would in P90X.
+There’s a fair amount of pushups here, but you’re not really getting enough time to do max-reps.
 Probably just as well considering how trashed you’ll be when it’s over due to most of them involving explosive movement instead of being slow and steady.

 KILLER MOVE: KARPENKO CURLS – various bicep curls with band while lying on back.